cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 All these interfaces are recommended to be open and standardized so as to avoid either hardware or software vendor lock and achieve interoperability.
-Besides the interfaces listed above, some new interfaces or protocols can be created to better serve Digital Twin network system.
+Besides the interfaces listed above, some new interfaces or protocols can be created to better serve Network Digital Twin system.

 ## Twinning Management